Chapter Sixty Five

 Janah, “I don’t get the sense anyone’s up for dressing for dinner, perhaps downscale.”

-“Excellent, I surfed something called Shed Creative Cooking, not far from here, when I found Café Pasqual’s.
-It’s Mexican, sounds fresh and tasty.”
+“Excellent, I surfed something called Shed Creative Cooking when I found Café Pasqual’s.
+It’s Mexican, sounds fresh and tasty and not far from here.”

 In an hour we’re parked at a table, munching on warm tortilla chips and high grade guacamole.